 Your doctor will be with you during labor and will see any tearing if it happens.
 The seriousness will be based on the size of the tears and what muscles are affected.
-If the doctor thinks you may tear during pushing, she may recommend an
+If the doctor thinks you may tear during pushing, an

 To help reduce your chance of getting vaginal laceration, take the following steps:

 Women's Health—US Department of Health and Human Services

 Leeman L, Sprearman M, Rogers R. Repair of obstetric perineal lacerations.

 Am Fam Physician.

 Perineal massage in pregnancy.
 American College of Nurse-Midwives website.
 Available at: